Neil Simon's I Ought to Be in Pictures

-I Ought to Be in Pictures (also promoted as Neil Simon's I Ought to Be in Pictures) is a 1982 American comedy-drama film directed by Herbert Ross and based on Neil Simon's 1980 play of the same name.
-The film stars Walter Matthau, Ann-Margret, and Dinah Manoff (the only cast member to reprise her Broadway role in the film).
-Other actors who have supporting roles are Lance Guest, Eugene Butler, David Faustino, Martin Ferrero and Michael Dudikoff.
+I Ought to Be in Pictures (also promoted as Neil Simon's I Ought to Be in Pictures) is a 1982 American comedy drama film directed by Herbert Ross and based on Neil Simon's 1980 play.
+The film stars Walter Matthau, Ann-Margret and Dinah Manoff (reprising her Broadway role).
+Supporting actors include Lance Guest, Eugene Butler, David Faustino, Martin Ferrero and Michael Dudikoff.

-The film was released on March 26, 1982, a year after the original broadway play ended and was filmed mainly in Los Angeles, California.
+The film was released on March 26, 1982, a year after the original Broadway play closed.
+It was filmed mainly in Los Angeles, California.